luisdibdin/aws-terraform/README.md

 - 0: succesful plan with no changes
 - 1: an error in the plan
-- 2: a succesfful plan with changes
+- 2: a succesful plan with changes

 This workflow uses this to output a variable, tfplan-diff, which can be used to determine whether to run the apply workflow.